Cienci-Devops/DemoFiori_BAS/README.md

 ## businesspartners

-An SAPUI5 freestyle app to view a list of suppliers (demo)
+An SAPUI5 freestyle app to view a list of suppliers (demo fiori)

 ### Starting the generated app